LBHackney-IT/council-tax-bill-plan-b/infrastructure/README.md

 $ cd infrastructure/<environment>
 ```

+### Create AWS S3 bucket for Terraform state management

 Assuming you've set up the AWS `ProductionAPIs` profile, are signed in for
 CLI and running the latest version of Terraform:

-7. Initialise Terraform
+1. Initialise Terraform

 ```bash
 $ terraform init
 ```

-8. Run a plan of the infrastructure
+2. Run a plan of the infrastructure

 ```bash
 $ terraform plan